-- 1.1 The spirit or energy that animates living creatures; the soul.
+- 1.1 The spirit which animates living creatures; the soul.

-moving spirit, moving force, animating spirit, vital spirit, spirit, vital spark, life force, lifeblood, essence, core, heart, soul, strength, quintessence, substanceView synonyms
+moving spirit, moving force, animating spirit, vital spirit, spirit, vital spark, lifeblood, essence, core, heart, soul, strength, quintessence, substanceView synonyms

 - ‘‘Our life force is completely dependent on a supply of oxygen and correct breathing is essential,’ she says.’